lsst-sqre/sqr-097/index.md

 without the results going through TAP, so we need to figure out a way to provide the base URL to QServ so that it can use this in the access_url field of the VOTable.

-In the proposal here, we include the base URL in the metadata provided in the run_query event, which QServ can then use to construct the access_url field in the VOTable.
+In the proposal here, we include the base URL in the metadata provided in the lsst.tap.job-run event, which QServ can then use to construct the access_url field in the VOTable.

 ### Should QServ be aware of the UWS job?